neeha-23/Decision-Tree-Classifiers-for-Credit-Approval-Dataset/README.md

 **Table of Contents**

-Project Overview
+1. Project Overview

-Requirements
+2. Requirements

-Dataset
+3. Dataset

-How to Run the Code in Google Colab
+4. How to Run the Code in Google Colab

-Code Structure
+5. Code Structure

-Output
+6. Output

-Troubleshooting
+7. Troubleshooting

-**Project Overview**
+**1. Project Overview**
 The goal of this project is to implement and compare two decision tree algorithms:

 **1. C4.5:** Uses information gain ratio for splitting.